 Every day, there will be a shiny new advertising opportunity that you will be tempted to purchase to get more leads, more closings, more commissions.
 Vendors will call, email and come to your office to tell you about their products.

-Some of these sources of business could be good.
-Some may not.
-But focus first and foremost on the free or low cost sources of new business.
+Some of these sources of business and tools could be good.
+Some not so much.
+But focus first and foremost on making sure you are putting maximum effort toward free or low cost sources of new business.

 Profit first, then think about increasing your marketing spend.

 • Align Marketing Budget and Your Lead Sources

 Above, we talked about choosing your lead sources.
 When you spend on marketing, it should not be random.

 You want to stick to your plan, and pick expenses that are going to build up those lead sources.

 For example, if you want to meet clients through organic online presence (this was my route) invest in your website.

 If you want to pay for online leads, you will want to look for different companies that offer to connect you or look into pay per click on your site.